Brain and Spine Tumor Anatomy and Functions

 Brain Anatomy and Functions

-Brain tumors, regardless of their location, can cause headaches, seizures and problems with multi-tasking.
-Learn about specific changes you may experience based on the tumor location below.
+Brain tumors, regardless of their location, can cause headaches, seizures, and problems with multitasking.
+Below, learn about specific changes you may experience based on your tumor location.

 Spine Anatomy and Functions

-Spinal cord tumors, regardless of location, often cause pain, numbness, weakness or lack of coordination in the arms and legs, usually on both sides of the body.
+Spinal cord tumors, regardless of location, often cause pain, numbness, weakness, or lack of coordination in the arms and legs—usually on both sides of the body.
 They also often cause bladder or bowel problems.
-Learn about specific changes you may experience based on the tumor location below.
+Below, learn about specific changes you may experience based on the tumor location.

 Body function changes can be caused by the tumor itself or from treatment.
-Talk with your healthcare provider about any of these concerns.
+Talk with your health care provider about any concerns.
 He or she can assess your problems and suggest options to help manage them.